Birth doula services

 I take up to 2 births a month.

-You can hire at any point (even days before your due date), but I recommend booking your slot for your due month as soon as you can as space is limited.
+The different packages have different points in pregnancy that services can begin.
+It's never too late to hire a doula (even days before your due date), but we do need time to squeeze in the prenatal appointments.
+I recommend booking your slot for your due month as soon as you can as space is limited.

 If I take a vacation or have any time that I plan to be unavailable for births, it will be planned well in advance and announced before I take any clients due around that time.

-You can hire at any point (even days before your due date), but I recommend booking your slot for your due month as soon as you can as space is limited.
+The different packages have different points in pregnancy that services can begin.
+It's never too late to hire a doula (even days before your due date), but we do need time to squeeze in the prenatal appointments.
+I recommend booking your slot for your due month as soon as you can as space is limited.

 If I take a vacation or have any time that I plan to be unavailable for births, it will be planned well in advance and announced before I take any clients due around that time.